MicrosoftDocs/office-docs-powershell/README.md

 git checkout -b [name of your branch]
 ```

+Note the -b flag creates the branch if it doesn't exist and switches to it.
+To checkout an existing branch leave out the -b flag.

 ### Make edits to the relevant PowerShell cmdlet markdown.

 Open your favorite Markdown editor and edit the Markdown in your working branch.